esmaeilzadehayub/angular-app-pipeline/README.md

 ## publish_image
 In this app scenario, there are two enviroments for deployment.
 `dev` doesn't exist but it is implemented for demonstration.
-`prod` do exist and leverage GitLab pages.
+`prod` do exists and leverage GitLab pages.

 There is no need to build a docker image for GitLab pages as it asks for the app artifact.
 This job purpose is to demo how to use project docker registry.